Differences Between Array and ArrayList

 Key Differences between Array and ArrayList in Java

 An array is a static data structure.
 Once you have defined the size of the array, you cannot change the value of its size.
-Therefore, a normal array in Java is a static data structure, because the initial size of the array is fixed.
+Therefore, a normal array in Java is a static data structure because the initial size of the array is fixed.

 On the other hand, ArrayList is flexible in size.
-You can add or remove items from the list as per your convenience.
+You can add or remove items from the list at your convenience.
 While removing items form ArrayList, we are assigning null to the index whose value is removed, and the whole index value is downgraded by one automatically.
 Similar goes for addition also.

 Example code snippet of Array